Summer Session FAQs

 We encourage students to room with someone new, ideally with someone who speaks another language.
 By doing so, you will get to know new friends from different cultures and improve your language skills.

-What security measures do you take to ensure the safety of my child?
+What security measures does NMH take to ensure the students' safety?

 Well-trained, uniformed campus safety officers are on duty, keeping school residents safe and facilities secure at all times.
-Exterior dormitory doors are always locked, requiring those entering to have a key card that is individually programmed to permit entrance into specified buildings.
+Exterior dormitory doors are always locked, requiring those entering to have an ID card that is individually programmed to permit entrance into specified buildings.
 Safety officers and the health center staff are equipped and trained to deal with medical emergencies.
-All house directors and house staff members are trained in first aid and CPR.
+All dorm heads and dorm staff members are trained in first aid and CPR.
 Safety officers also respond to any other type of emergency and coordinate with local fire and police departments as necessary.

-Each student is given a room key.
+Students are each given a room key and ID card at Registration.
 If they lose their room key or card, it must be reported to dorm staff immediately and a replacement will be ordered for them.
-There is a charge of $40 per key or ID card.
+There is a charge of $40 per key or ID card lost.

 What is the daily schedule like?